yeasin2002/T_Wind-cli/README.md

-## tail-commander-cli
+## twind-cli

-### Setup Your TailiwndCSS Withing Just 1 Command
+### Setup Your TailwindCSS Withing Just 1 Command

-Tailwind is the most popular   CSS Framework but installing and using Tailwind CSS from scratch is a little bit complicated, So using Tail-commander you can setup Tailwind withing a  second.
+Tailwind is the most popular CSS Framework but installing and using Tailwind CSS from scratch is a little bit complicated, So using twind-cli you can setup Tailwind withing a second.

-Install Tail-commander CLI
+Install twind-cli

 ```
-npm i -D tail-commander
+npm i -D twind-cli
 ```

 to use with your project use this command in terminal

 ```
-npx tail-commander
+npx twind-cli
 ```

 It will ask some Questions for project setup